solomoni12/OBCS/README.md

 ### Start using application
 In Online Birth Certificate System we use Laravel Framework(Backend), Angular 14 Framework(Frontend) and MySQL Database.
 This project has two modules i.e. admin and user.

+### Admin Modules
+1. Home:  In this section, admin can briefly view the welcome page
+2. Birth Application: In this section, admin views the application details and they have also the right to change application status according to current status.

+3. Search: In this section, admin can search applications with the help of the customer  application
+4. Registerd User: In this section, admin can views registered users and their associated Birth Applications
+5. Profile : Admin can also update his profile, change the password and recover the password.